trevorwhitney/serialization-talk/README.md

     - `objectMapper.configure(DeserializationFeature.FAIL_ON_UNKNOWN_PROPERTIES, false)`
     - `@JsonIgnoreProperties(ignoreUnknown = true)`
 * How do I deserialize the Location object?
+* How do I turn HvacMode into an sealed class/enum?
+Using the compiler to check my enum cases makes my business logic more sound.
 * There are a lot of jackson annotations to implement custom deserialization, and a whole articles on the the hard to understand exceptions they produce: http://www.baeldung.com/jackson-exception